-It was time for a little relaxation before the Christmas mayhem with a trip to the Cwm Ivy bunkhouse on the Gower peninsula.
-In a unique position with a beach on one side and salt marsh on the other, members enjoyed a sense of isolation and the starry skies (also the underfloor heating and wood burner!).
+A trip to the Cwm Ivy bunkhouse provided a little relaxation before the Christmas mayhem.
+In a unique position with a beach on one side and salt marsh on the other, the bunkhouse was an ideal base for walking on the Gower.
+Members enjoyed a sense of isolation and the starry skies (also the underfloor heating and wood burner!).

 Saturday saw the group take a breezy walk around the coast to Rhosili Bay then an even breezier return over the heights of Llanmadoc Hill (186m) before a choice of tea and scones at the community shop and cafe in Llanmadoc or a pint of Gower Ale at the Brittania Inn.